FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 $$ \textrm{filter stregth} := 1 - \frac{\textrm{left candidate count}}{\textrm{total candidate count}} $$

-As long as we didn't miss the potential goal score, we will do our best to enhance filter strength.
+As long as we didn't miss the potential goal score, we will enhance filter strength as well as we can.

 ## Pitch histogram indexing

-<div class="vue-component midi-player" data-url="/midi/Minuets_in_G_major.mid"></div>
+<div class="vue-component midi-pitches-mask" data-midi-url="/midi/Minuets_in_G_major.mid"></div>